License Review Process

-There are special cases where Fedora will create a
+There are special cases where Fedora will use a Fedora-defined

-identifier to represent an allowed license.
-Some of the reasons why
+LicenseRef- identifier to represent an allowed license.
+Some of the

 An SPDX issue for an allowed license was created but SPDX ultimately decided not to add the license to the SPDX License List.
-This is expected to be rare (and has not happened yet).
+This is expected to be very rare.

 The license qualifies to be covered by the umbrella license identifiers

-The license could possibly be represented using a complex composite SPDX expression making use of an SPDX identifier, but it is simpler to represent it with a
+The license could be represented with a complex composite SPDX expression making use of an SPDX License List identifier, but it is simpler to represent it with a

 LicenseRef-expression.
 These will generally be cases where there is also some benefit to the use of a